 Cryotherapy, or Whole Body Cold Therapy, is the use of extreme cold temperatures to induce a number of health-promoting changes within the body.
 By triggering your blood vessels to constrict, the process moves your blood to vital organs, boosting white blood cells, ramping up the circulatory system, and sending your naturally occurring feel-better-than-ever hormones into action.

-Is Cryotherapy Comfortable?
+Is Cryotherapy right for me?

 The treatment usually only lasts between 1.5 to 3 minutes, and the cold air does not contain any moisture, nor is there any air current, so it is very tolerable.
 Towards the end of the treatment, you may get a pins and needles sensation, but it’ll disappear immediately after leaving the cryochamber.

-No, the liquid nitrogen that is used as a chilling agent does not come into contact with your skin, and it is the same nitrogen that makes up the air we breathe (actually 78% of it).
+Yes, the liquid nitrogen that is used as a chilling agent does not come into contact with your skin, and it is the same nitrogen that makes up the air we breathe (actually 78% of it).
 In the chamber, a person breathes room-air.
 For added safety, chambers are equipped with an oxygen monitor.
 A trained operator is always present during the treatment to control the temperature levels and monitor your comfort.

 Anyone who is pregnant, has severe unmanaged hypertension (BP> 180/100), has a cardiac pacemaker, is being treated for cancer, has deep vein thrombosis, acute or recent myocardial infarction, uncontrolled seizures, fever, unstable angina pectoris, Raynaud’s syndrome, cold allergy, acute kidney and urinary tract diseases, open wounds or ulcers, or is under influence of drugs or alcohol is advised not to use Cryotherapy.